M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq26"></a>
 **(26) Can I help to translate FairEmail in my own language?**

 Yes, you can translate the texts of FairEmail in your own language [on Crowdin](https://crowdin.com/project/open-source-email).
 Registration is free.
-Registration is free.

 If you would like your name or alias to be included in the list of contributors in *About* the app, please [contact me](https://contact.faircode.eu/?product=fairemailsupport).